kdo2064/PyEncrypter/README.md

 By using PyEncrypter, you acknowledge and accept these disclaimers.
 The developers and maintainers of this tool are not liable for any issues arising from its usage.
 Always use this tool responsibly and in compliance with applicable laws and regulations.

-If you have any concerns or questions about PyEncrypter's usage or its security features, please contact KDO via email at kdo@cyberd.com or visit our website [www.cyber-d.com](https://t.me/cyber_d_kdo).
+If you have any concerns or questions about PyEncrypter's usage or its security features, please contact KDO via telegram [@cyber_d_kdo](https://t.me/cyber_d_kdo).

 **Use PyEncrypter responsibly and keep your code secure.
 Happy coding! 🚀**